Personal relationships of Elvis Presley: Linda Thompson and Ginger Alden

 Presley went out with Linda Thompson from 1972 to 1976.
-In November 1976, Ginger Alden became his latest and last serious relationship with a woman.
-His fiancee before Presley’s death.
+In November 1976, Ginger Alden became his latest and last serious relationship with a woman and was his fiancée before Presley’s death.
 She was the person who found his unresponsive body when he died.
-Elvis had given Ginger Alden a diamond engagement ring and presumably planned to marry her.
+Presley had given Ginger Alden a diamond engagement ring and presumably planned to marry her.

 The Memphis Mafia and other male friends

 Apart from his relationships with women, Presley had many male friends.
 He reportedly spent day and night with friends and employees whom the news media affectionately dubbed the Memphis Mafia.
 Among them were Joe Esposito, Sonny West, Red West, Billy Smith, Marty Lacker and Lamar Fike.
-Gerald Marzorati says that Elvis "couldn't go anywhere else without a phalanx of boyhood friends."
+Gerald Marzorati says that Presley "couldn't go anywhere else without a phalanx of boyhood friends."
 Even the women he dated deplored them, saying, "Whenever you were with Elvis for the most part you were with his entourage.
 Those guys were always around..."

-According to Peter Guralnick, for Elvis and the guys "Hollywood was just an open invitation to party all night long.
+According to Peter Guralnick, for Presley and the guys "Hollywood was just an open invitation to party all night long.
 Sometimes they would hang out with Sammy Davis Jr., or check out Bobby Darin at the Cloister.
 Nick Adams and his gang came by the suite all the time, not to mention the eccentric actor Billy Murphy ..."
 When Buzz Cason asked Lamar Fike "how Elvis did it – this partying nearly every night," he "answered, 'A little somethin' to get down and a little something to get up.'
-Obviously, he was referring to the pills that started a trend that in only a few years would lead to Elvis's untimely death."
+Obviously, he was referring to the pills that started a trend that in only a few years would lead to Presley's death."

 According to Presley expert Elaine Dundy, "Of all Elvis' new friends, Nick Adams, by background and temperament the most insecure, was also his closest."
-Guralnick says that the singer "was hanging out more and more with Nick and his friends" and that Elvis was glad Colonel Tom Parker "liked Nick."
+Guralnick says that the singer "was hanging out more and more with Nick and his friends" and that Presley was glad Colonel Tom Parker "liked Nick."
 June Wilkinson also confirms that the singer "had an entourage who spoke with Southern accents.
 The only one I remember was Nick Adams, the actor."
-In her recent Elvis biography, Kathleen Tracy writes that Adams was Elvis's regular friend and often met the singer backstage or at Graceland.
+In her recent Presley biography, Kathleen Tracy writes that Adams was Presley's regular friend and often met the singer backstage or at Graceland.
 "He and Elvis would go motorcycle riding late at night and stay up until all hours talking about the pain of celebrity."

-Boxing legend Muhammad Ali, who first met Elvis in 1973 and who even wore a "People's Choice" robe Elvis gave him before two boxing bouts in 1973, also acknowledged his friendship with Elvis.
+Boxing legend Muhammad Ali, who first met Presley in 1973 and who even wore a "People's Choice" robe Presley gave him before two boxing bouts in 1973, also acknowledged his friendship with Presley.